paladin-t/b8/docs/manual.md

 ### Sharing

-A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents through magazines or any sorts of communities.
+A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents through magazines and other medias.
 It is convenient to export disk and record frames in BASIC8 for sharing.

 #### Exporter and importer

 To export a disk, select it on the main library screen, click `[Head]`, `Export`, then choose one of `Save "*.b8" file`, `Save "*.png" file`, and `Copy text based`; or right click on a disk, then click `Export` to open the dialog box.
+It packs all code, assets and customized data (*.dat) in the content directory of a disk; but doesn't deal with sub directories.

 To import a disk, click `[Head]`, `Import`, then choose one of `From a "*.b8" file`, `From a "*.png" file`, and `From text based`; you should have copied text based disk onto clipboard already, before using the third option.
 Use option `Overwrite` (for confliction) to replace any old disk with importing, otherwise use `Keep both`; BASIC8 uses the UID (Unique IDentifier) of disks to identify them.

 #### Disks

 Standalone "*.b8" files are standard "zip" packages, you may use them for the purpose of archiving and attaching.
 Standalone "*.png" files are encoded disks.
 Text based disks are generated with ASCII characters, which are friendlier when posting to places with text allowed only.
+Besides, you can share your disk via [Workshop](workshop).

 #### Recording GIF